Getting Your Financial Ducks In A Row Rotating Header Image

 That’s pretty simple, right?
 So why is this deemed worthy of a whole blog post?
 Hold your horses, I’m about to tell you…

-This is especially important when planning your Roth IRA conversions – which may be a significant activity for many in 2010.
-When you do the conversion, this is essentially a distribution from your TIRA, and as such you are liable for ordinary income tax on the taxable portion of your distribution.
+This is especially important when planning your Roth IRA conversions, among other distributions.
+When you do a conversion, this is essentially a distribution from your TIRA, and as such you are liable for ordinary income tax on the taxable portion of your distribution.

-This is one of the reasons that financial advisors often recommend that, if you’re going to make non-deductible contributions to a TIRA with the intent to convert the account to a RIRA, that you make them in a completely seperate account.
-This way, the only portion that would be taxable at the distribution (conversion) would the be the growth of the funds, such as capital appreciation and dividends.
+This is one of the reasons that well-meaning financial advisors often recommend that, if you’re going to make non-deductible contributions to a TIRA with the intent to convert the account to a RIRA, you should make them to a completely separate account.
+This way, (presumably) the only portion that would be taxable at the distribution (conversion) would the be the growth of the funds, such as capital appreciation and dividends.

-If you have access to a 401(k) plan or other employer-sponsored retirement plan (other than an IRA) that will accept rollover amounts (you’ll have to check this with your plan sponsor, some do not accept rollovers), you are allowed to rollover the amount from your IRA that represents everything but your after-tax contributions.
-If you can pull this off, then you can convert the remainder amounts to your Roth IRA without a taxable event.
+If you have access to a 401(k) plan or other employer-sponsored retirement plan (other than an IRA) that will accept rollover amounts (you’ll have to check this with your plan sponsor, some do not accept rollovers), you may be allowed to rollover the amount from your IRA that represents everything but your after-tax contributions.
+Make sure you don’t accidentally rollover the post-tax (nondeductible) contributions, because that’s not allowed and you could get into dutch with the IRS and your 401k administrator if you do.
+However, if you can rollover everything but the non-deductible contributions, then you can convert the remainder amounts to your Roth IRA without a taxable event.
 Pretty cool, huh?

 All of these transactions can carry significant tax penalties if you make a mistake, so you need to be doubly sure that you’re doing it right before you make a move.
 There are no “do overs” for these transactions (well, not without jumping through hoops or other places that you don’t want to consider).
 Consult your tax advisor to make sure you’re doing it correctly if you’re not sure.